ThomasDBM/AlegoriaDocker/BDD/README.md

 Now that everything is up and running, we need to fill the database.
 We must ensure that python is installed with the following packages :
 ```
+#Skip this step if you are using the Docker installation
 python3 --version
 sudo apt-get install python3-pip
 pip install psycopg2-binary